 God had to have somebody willing to ride the ruts at double speed to get the hay in ahead of the rain clouds and yet stop in mid-field and race to help when he sees the first smoke from a neighbor’s place.
 So God made a farmer.

 God said, “I need somebody strong enough to clear trees and heave bails, yet gentle enough to tame lambs and wean pigs and tend the pink-combed pullets, who will stop his mower for an hour to splint the broken leg of a meadow lark.
 It had to be somebody who’d plow deep and straight and not cut corners.
 Somebody to seed, weed, feed, breed and rake and disc and plow and plant and tie the fleece and strain the milk and replenish the self-feeder and finish a hard week’s work with a five-mile drive to church.

 “Somebody who’d bale a family together with the soft strong bonds of sharing, who would laugh and then sigh, and then reply, with smiling eyes, when his son says he wants to spend his life ‘doing what dad does.'”
 So God made a farmer.

-Paul Harvey’s delivery of those remarks against a backdrop of images honoring farmers in this YouTube video:
+Paul Harvey’s delivery of those remarks against a backdrop of images honoring farmers can be watched on this YouTube video: